molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_3.md

 for genomic annotation.
 This metadata is assigned using the `mcols()` function.

 R has some standard built-in data sets.
-One, called `mtcars` is used here to demonstrate annotation.
+One, called `mtcars`, is used here to demonstrate annotation.

 ``` r